-Staff examined scoring from prior calls for projects as well as the characteristics of the counties and City of Chicago to inform project selection committee discussion regarding the jobs + hh score.
-As a result of this examination, staff recommends a slight adjustment to the methodology to acknowledge the proportion of households served by a project, relative to the total households within the project area, rather than just the raw number of households within the travel shed.
-This change improves the equity of the scoring, while maintaining an appropriate spread of points across projects and continues emphasizing projects that encourage transit use and discourage sprawl.
+In 2022, staff examined scoring from prior calls for projects as well as the characteristics of the counties and City of Chicago to inform project selection committee discussion regarding the jobs + hh score.
+As a result of this examination, staff recommended a slight adjustment to the methodology to acknowledge the proportion of households served by a project, relative to the total households within the project area, rather than just the raw number of households within the project's travel shed.
+This change could improve the equity of the scoring, while maintaining an appropriate spread of points across projects and would continue emphasizing projects that encourage transit use and discourage sprawl.